-Local governments marked with ◎ and ● (those marked with ■ and ▲ should conduct inspections correspondingly) Municipalities (exceeding half of the standard limits) Other municipalities Exceeding half of the standard limits 3 or more samples1 1 or more samples Beef meat Once every three months for each farm household2 Milk Periodically for each cooler station3 Inland water fish Marine fish Periodically

-- 1: It is permissible to divide a prefecture into multiple zones across municipalities and conduct inspections for three or more samples in each of those zones. - 2: For farm households whose feeding management has been recognized as appropriate by the relevant local government, it would suffice to conduct inspections once every 12 months or so.
-However, inspections may be omitted for cattle (i) being fed by farm households where radioactive cesium has not been detected at levels exceeding half of the standard limits for the last three years, (ii) being fed only with imported feed or feed produced in fields other than those subject to voluntary suspension of distribution and use of feed, and (iii) for which the relevant prefectural government confirms that measures are being taken to prevent use of any feed produced in fields subject to voluntary suspension of distribution and use of feed and finds that inspections are not necessary. - 3: This does not apply to cooler stations, etc. (i) where the relevant local government recognizes appropriate feeding management, (ii) where what is handled is only raw milk produced in areas whose distribution restrictions were lifted more than three years ago, and (iii) where inspection results for the latest three years are all below half of the standard limits.
+Local governments marked with (those marked with = and A should conduct in: Municipalities (exceeding half of the standard limits) Other municipalities Exceeding half of the standard limits 3 or more samples 1 or more samples Beef meat Once every three months for each farm household2 Milk Periodically for each cooler station Inland water fish Marine fish Periodically Marine fish Periodically 1: It is permissible to divide a prefecture into multiple zones across municipalities and conduct inspections for three or more samples in each of those zones.
+2: For farm households whose feeding management has been recognized as appropriate by the relevant local government, it would suffice to conduct inspections once every 12 months or so.
+However, inspections may be omitted for cattle (i) being fed by farm households where radioactive cesium has not been detected at levels exceeding half of the standard limits for the last three years, (ii) being fed only with imported feed produced in fields other than those subject to voluntary suspension of distribution and use of feed and finds that inspections are not necessary.
+3: This does not apply to cooler stations, etc. (i) where the relevant focal government recognizes appropriate feeding management, (ii) where what is handled is only raw milk produced in areas whose distribution results for the latest three years ago, and (iii) where inspection results for the latest three years are all below half of the standard limits.